radu-matei/radu-matei.github.io/content/blog/filter-k8s-logs.md

 This is a simple Kubernetes manifest for a pod with two containers: the main application container and the sidecar filter; we pass the logs file as environment variables to both containers, while also mounting a volume that contains the log file to both containers.

-> Please note that in the repo there is also a Kubernetes that must be used on RBAC-enabled clusters, which is not shown here for brevity.
+> Please note that in the repo there is also a [Kubernetes manifest that must be used on RBAC-enabled clusters][filter-role] -- that is not shown here for brevity.

 For simplicity, let's create a new namespace: